The Fiend (film): Plot

 Kenny descends into a frenzy of killing.
 One day at the pool, he is outraged when a young woman removes her bikini top and later follows her home to exact retribution for her Godless ways.
 While on his nocturnal beat he stumbles across a prostitute servicing a client, and she too is brutally despatched.
 Naked female bodies turn up across London in bizarre circumstances, dropping out of a cement mixer or dangling from a meat hook.

 Birdy takes such a shine to Paddy that the Minister begins to suspect a suppressed lesbian attraction.
 Accusing Birdy of "foul thoughts", he orders her to fast in order to cleanse her soul.
 Birdy slips into a diabetic coma and Paddy attempts desperately to administer an insulin shot, but is accidentally locked in the cellar by Kenny.
 Kenny locates a supply of insulin and rushes to his mother, but it is too late and she dies.
 In his grief Kenny finally finds the courage to stand up to the Minister.
 Having confessed his identity as the Nude Killer, he exacts vengeance by leaving the Minister crucified in his own church.

 Cast

 Critical reception

+Monthly Film Bulletin wrote: "Certain brief fragments of the Fiend recall the glossy, sadistic Anglo-Amalgamated movies of the late Fifties (like Crabtree's Horrors of the Black Museum or Powell's Peeping Tom), but Robert Hartford-Davis' flat and colourless direction utterly lacks the panache of that cycle, and the brief thematic promise that the film will develop into a study of voyeurism, along Powell lines, is never fulfilled.
+Instead we are treated to some agonisingly unconvincing glimpses of the cranky religious sect which is supposed to have initiated the psychosis in mother and son, while the 'Freudian' motivation is served up in the form of a few crass flashbacks to Kenny as a child on his mother's knee.
+A generally good cast, including Ann Todd and Patrick Magee, do the best they can under the circumstances, but the odds are all against them, especially since most of the film is constructed in a series of ugly, staccato close-ups."

 Brian Orndorf of Blu-ray.com wrote that the film "begins with a blast, but soon settles into a series of tedious encounters and dull supporting characters", and that it "[comes] across as a television movie that's occasionally interrupted by scenes of violence and nudity."

-Home media
+Releases

+The Fiend as originally released runs for 98 minutes, but an edited version of 87 minutes (removing most of its more graphic content) was produced for the American market.

+The film was released on DVD in 2005; however the DVD uses the cut version.

 In November 2018, the film was restored in 2K and released on DVD and Blu-ray by Vinegar Syndrome.